pchumski/System-identification/README.md

 # System-identification
-The project aimed to identify system 6 using methods learned in laboratory classes and verify the obtained results using instructor-presented verification methods and criteria.
+The aim of the project was to identify the system from set number 6.
+In order to identify the model and its parameters, methods learned during laboratory classes were used.
+The obtained results were verified using verification and criteria methods presented by the instructors.

+Last update 06.2022